seanzhangkx8/ConvoKit/doc/source/pairedprediction.rst

 utterances where Rachel speaks to Monica and Rachel speaks to Chandler *within* that Conversation and look for differences between these paired sets of utterances.

+Example usage: `Using Hyperconvo features to predict conversation growth on Reddit in a paired setting <https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit/blob/master/examples/hyperconvo/predictive_tasks.ipynb>`_

-Example usage: `paired prediction, predicting for whether a science in Friends goes on to have all six friends participating, based on features from the first 5 utterances <https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit/blob/master/convokit/paired_prediction/demo/paired_prediction_demo.ipynb>`_.
+Example usage: `Paired prediction for whether a scene in Friends goes on to have all six friends participating, based on features from the first 5 utterances <https://github.com/CornellNLP/Cornell-Conversational-Analysis-Toolkit/blob/master/convokit/paired_prediction/demo/paired_prediction_demo.ipynb>`_.

 .. automodule:: convokit.paired_prediction.pairedPrediction